Badabun: Artist layoffs

 On 15 December 2019, Morales was interviewed on Víctor González's YouTube channel.
 He stated that money and problems involving Juan De Dios Pantoja triggered the situation.
 The year before, Pantoja and the Badabun team created the Jukidog channel, which gained millions of subscribers over a few months.
 Badabun would handle investments, and Pantoja would oversee distribution and advertising.
 Approximately three million Mexican pesos were invested in the project, but it ended up not meeting expectations.
 In a subsequent meeting with all of the company's YouTubers, the decision was made that the art team would no longer be necessary.
 Morales opposed the layoff, and proposed having the art team use Jukidog to create more content, with the possibility of it generating enough income for their salaries.
 He said that Pantoja was disgruntled by the decision, and that he would later post a flurry of claims about the company through social media.
 Regarding the accusations, he said: "Guys, it would be good for you to accept that everything you said was made up, and that lies will not get you anywhere; you should be honest and tell the truth.
 If any there were any crimes, I invite you to go to the ministry and report it".
 Lizbeth Rodríguez spoke out against Badabun stating she would no longer continue to work with the company.

+Ties with Citizens' Movement

+Since at least 2022, Badabun has been associated with Citizens' Movement.
+Several videos made in 2022 and 2023 positively promoting the image of Samuel García, Governor of Nuevo León, and his wife Mariana Rodríguez were posted on Badabun's social accounts.
+According to a report, Badabun has been in an "open contract" with the state of Nuevo León since July 2022, the cost of each video was over $125000 MXN (roughly US$7320).
+In 2024, a video was posted where Jorge Máynez, a candidate for the 2024 Mexican presidential election, and García, were drinking alcohol, insulting various politicians and the National Electoral Institute.
+After the video surfaced, various reuploads of the video were deleted using the DMCA on Badabun's behalf.
+Both Máynez and Badabun have denied any sort of involvement with each other.